wangziqi2013/wangziqi2013.github.io/_posts/2020-09-23-super-scalar-ram-cpu-compression.markdown

 leverages the entry point section at the beginning of the header.
 The entry point section is searched linearly for the maximum exception index smaller than or equal to the requested index.
 Then the operation follows the delta-compressed linked list, until an element whose index is larger than or equal to the requested index is reached.
+If the ending point is excatly the requested index, then the exceotion value is read from the end of the chunk (the access function should also maintain a variable tracking the number of )